mireq/large_file/README.md

 # Large File Optimization for Neovim

 This module enhances the performance of Neovim when working with large files.
-It automatically adjusts buffer settings and disables certain features that can degrade performance when editing large files.
+It automatically adjusts buffer settings and disables certain features that can degrade performance when viewing / editing large files.

 ## Installation